Beginners' Silk-Ribbon Embroidery: Five Easy Stitches

 from Threads #92. pp. 56-59

 Silk-ribbon embroidery is a romantic, old art that uses ribbon, embroidery floss, and perle cotton to work beautiful floral motifs and decorative stitch patterns by hand on garments and accessories.
+Don't miss other stitching tutorials like this one by purchasing a print subscription of Threads magazine which comes with FREE access to our tablet editions.

 I love the antique quality of this form of embroidery, and I use it to embellish crazy-quilted bags and purses, as well as contemporary garments cut from a single fabric.
 Silk-ribbon embroidery is easy and fun to do, and even a novice embroiderer can create elegant floral arrangements and beautiful patterns with some simple stitches.